LenNerd42/HelpMeDecide/README.md

 ### Licensing

 This project uses the [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/) license.
-You can do almost anything you want with my source **except** distributing closed source versions.
+You can do almost anything you want with my project **except** distributing closed source versions.

 ### Credits